h44rd/Blorox-Game-3D/README.md

-#1 Block game
+# Block game

 Controls:
 Use arrow keys to move the Block

-Views can be change with number keys from 1 to 5, both included 1.Block view
+Views can be change with number keys from 1 to 5, both included
+1. Block view
-2.Top view
+2. Top view
-3.Tower view(default)
+3. Tower view(default)
-4.Follow view
+4. Follow view
-5.Helicopter view
+5. Helicopter view
-	*Use mouse to move to look around
+	* Use mouse to move to look around
-	*Use w,a,s,d keys to move the camera
+	* Use w,a,s,d keys to move the camera

 You can toggle between orthographic and perspective views by pressing 'k'.